 The Lutheran Church of the Good Shepherd Experience

 I joined Lutheran Church of the Good Shepherd when my family moved to Hastings back in 1979.
 My husband, Dee, joined me at worship a few years later.
 Our two children were confirmed here in the late 1980’s and early 90’s.
 In the early years, LCGS was affiliated with the Lutheran Church of American (LCA), which became the Evangelical Lutheran Church of America (ELCA).
 I have been happy with the philosophy, liturgy, and teachings of both synods.

-Over the years, I’ve been very active, teaching Sunday School when my kids were young, taking and then teaching the Bethel Bible Study, serving on the Church Council as President, Trustee, and Deacon, reading the lessons and doing some lay preaching on Sunday mornings, and planning activities when several students from the Lutheran School of Theology in Chicago came to spend twelve days in a rural immersion program.
+Over the years, I’ve been very active, teaching Sunday School when my kids were young, taking and then teaching the Bethel Bible Study, serving on the Church Council as President, Trustee, and Deacon, reading the lessons, doing some lay preaching on Sunday mornings, and planning activities when several students from the Lutheran School of Theology in Chicago came to spend twelve days in a rural immersion program.
 More recently, I’ve taught a Bible Study based on my book, Simple Faith, Mighty Faith, and I’ve joined a Church Circle.
 Through all of these activities, I’ve found great satisfaction in sharing in the ministry of a small, friendly church.
 In a large church, there are not as many opportunities for involvement.

 At LCGS, I have received much more than I’ve given to a variety of activities, but the best part of belonging to this church family is the love congregation shows for each other.
-This love is manifested in our many mission projects and the sharing of our time, talent, and treasure.
+This love is manifested in our many mission projects and the sharing of our time, talent, and treasures.